Bit-River/AirQ-UV-LCD/README.md

 Also, requires a ttf font, Arial in the code - but can be modified to whatever fonts you like / have.

+To be fully lazy, you can use:

+sudo apt install ttf-mscorefonts-installer

 ---

 Uses breakout boards: